Love at the Greek

 Love at the Greek is a live double album by Neil Diamond which was released in 1977.
 It was Diamond's second live album recorded from a concert at the Greek Theater in Los Angeles, and Neil's second album produced by Robbie Robertson of The Band (the first being 1976's Beautiful Noise).
+Helen Reddy and Henry Winkler have special appearances on the track “Song Sung Blue”.

 This album was released in conjunction with a television special broadcast of the concert footage that aired in the United States on February 21, 1977.
 The television special, broadcast on NBC (and simulcast on FM stations nationwide) was also titled Love at the Greek.
 The special was nominated for four Emmy Awards.
 The television special was later released to video on VHS.